Ellerslie (Colonial Heights, Virginia)

 At noon on May 9, the 63rd Tennessee Infantry occupied hastily dug rifle pits around the mansion as part of the Confederate reserve.
 When Union skirmishers advanced to a fence line about 600 yards from Ellerslie, two Tennessee companies pushed them back.
 During the night, the Confederates drove a Federal gun from the bank of Swift Creek.
 The Federals retreated to their camps at Point of Rocks the next morning.
 Federal operations then shifted toward Richmond and culminated in the Battle of Drewry's Bluff on May 16.
-Dunlop continued to reside at Ellerslie during the conflict and died, following a stroke, on May 25, 1864, leaving an estate including his tobacco factory, land and slaves valued at more than $652,000 (equal to over $10 million in 2019).
+Dunlop continued to reside at Ellerslie during the conflict and died there, following a stroke, on May 25, 1864, leaving an estate including his tobacco factory, land and slaves valued at more than $652,000 (equal to over $10 million in 2019).
 He was buried in Blandford Cemetery, in Petersburg.
 Dunlop's fine townhouse in Petersburg was severely damaged during the Siege of Petersburg that began shortly after his death.

 Confederate General P.G.T.
 Beauregard established his headquarters at Ellerslie and kept them there intermittently through June.
 On September 2, Hagood's South Carolina brigade established a rest camp at Ellerslie and remained here until September 28.
 On the night of April 2, 1865, with the fall of Petersburg imminent, fires illuminated Ellerslie and explosions rocked the house as commissary supplies and munitions were burned at Dunlop's Station nearby on the Richmond & Petersburg Railroad to prevent them from falling into the hands of Federal forces as Jefferson Davis, his Cabinet, and the Confederate defenders abandoned Richmond and fled south.
 Several civilians were killed in the resulting conflagration.